Each spring, the Alumni Association Board of Directors reviews nominees and selects recipients for the Alumni Awards presented at Homecoming.

 DISTINGUISHED ALUMNI AWARD

-For an exceptional career in medicine and psychiatry, lifelong dedication to patients’ well-being, service and support of Adrian College, and to his community at large.
+For an extraordinary career in business as a dynamic leader and innovator, for ongoing support of Adrian College, and for dedicated service to his community at large.

 YOUNG ALUMNI ACHIEVEMENT AWARD

 Ashley Kalinski Curren ’10, Ph.D., Garden City, Mich.

 Postdoctoral Research Fellow, University of Michigan Medical School

 For her significant contributions to the field of neural repair, ongoing collaborative research, and the pursuit of improving the lives of those affected by injury and disease.

 “Being chosen as the recipient of the Young Alumni Achievement Award is a true honor.
 Without the extreme dedication to teaching and mentoring at Adrian College, I would never be where I am today.
 I am also lucky that I ended up meeting my husband at Adrian, and it is with his undeniable support that I have been able to achieve anything.
 Adrian College is a top-notch college and will continue to grow and produce exceptional graduates in all fields.”